coltoncs/react-gatsby-bulma-netlify/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 Hi, thank you for visiting my website!
 Content is still being developed here, so stick with me while I keep updating it all.

+# Disclaimer:

+This website is still very much under development and should be considered a work in progress!
+Contrary to what my blog and portfolios state as their post date, I started on this website in the end of August 2019 and deployed the website about a week later.
+Since then, I've been making changes to content and layout whenever I have extra free time.
+There's a list of things that I plan to change about this website and make it a little more personal, but at the time of this writing (September 5, 2019) this website is still "under construction!"

 ## What Do I Do?

 I'm currently enrolled at the local Wake Technical Community College studying for an Associates in Web Development.
 I also work part-time at Progress Software where I work on the Core A Product Marketing Team.
 Core A consists of products such as Sitefinity CMS and Digital Experience Cloud, OpenEdge IDE, and more.
 With the PMK team, I really don't have strictly documented responsibilities.
 Whenever someone needs help with something technical, I'm usually the one to help.
 Below are a few things I've done in my 3 years with Progress.